 It is very important to prioritize things, do only that things which are extremely important.
 Start your preparation parallel with the graduation rather than dedicating one or more year after graduation.
 One should go through the previous question paper and read the topper interviews in your leisure time.
 Various apps are available for preparation, one can go through while waiting for a bus or while sitting in the library.

 Never compromise with your newspaper or magazine reading, as this keeps you in touch with current perspective.
 Newspaper reading is quite a boring task, but once you get into it you will become habitual and find it quite interesting and knowledgeable.
 Utilize your time in reading the quality articles as this helps you to enhance your reading and writing skills.

 Convert your daily chit-chat into the productive conversation.
 Develop your friend circle with whom you can discuss the current issue.
 Participate in college debate competition this helps you build up self-confidence.
 Peer learning plays an important role in IAS exam preparation, so build a right friend circle from college only.

 IAS is the toughest exam in India, so proper preparation is required.
-The primary reason behind the failure of the aspirant is lack of guidance and planning.
+The primary reason for the failure of the aspirant is a lack of guidance and planning.
 Many UPSC coaching centers are available that can help you in proper preparation by providing proper study material.